 In 2001, ISA CTEEP prepared two substations for the ISO 14001 certification, SE Santa Bárbara D`Oeste (Regional Cabreúva) and SE Xavantes (Regional São Paulo), succeeding in the recommendation of this standard.
 Since 2002 other substations have been prepared and incorporated into the audit process.

 This standard allows ISA CTEEP to manage the environmental aspects and impacts of its substations, as well as to ensure the monitoring and compliance with all environmental legislation in force in the country.
-In 2016, the company invested more than R$ 1.2 million in actions to prevent and mitigate environmental impacts, including the final waste disposal process, among others.

 The electrical system of ISA CTEEP and its eight subsidiaries and associated companies comprises a network of 18,642 km of transmission lines.
 It is this network that enables the transport of energy from the points of connection with the companies that generate power and of interconnections with other companies transmitting energy to the grid of utility companies, responsible for bringing electricity to the final point of consumption.
 Learn how energy comes to your home.Learn how energy comes to your home